 If you have a gas dryer or no dryer, there will be IRA HEEHRA rebates up to $840 available for low- and middle-income households to buy a heat pump clothes dryer.
 These rebates are not available if your current dryer is electric.
 There are no federal tax credits available.
+See other rebates below.

 Factors to consider